bluebird75/luaunit/README.md

 **Community**

 LuaUnit has a mailing list with low activity (a few emails per months).
-To subscribe or read the archives, please go to: [LuaUnit Mailing-list](http://lists.freehackers.org/list/luaunit%40freehackers.org/)
+To subscribe or read the archives, please go to: [LuaUnit Mailing-list](http://lists.freehackers.org/list/luaunit%40freehackers.org/).
+If you are using LuaUnit, please drop us a note, we are always happy to hear from new users.

 ### History